Viper Documentation

 Bridge

-Move funds across chains via LI.FI — between Solana, Base, BSC, Ethereum, and other supported EVM chains.
+Move funds across chains via the 0x cross-chain API — between Solana, Base, BSC, Ethereum, Hyperliquid, and other supported EVM chains.

 Use the 🌉 Bridge button on the main menu, or send /bridge, to start a guided cross-chain transfer.
-Bridges are routed through LI.FI, an aggregator that finds the best route across underlying bridges and DEX paths.
+Bridges are routed through the 0x cross-chain API, an aggregator that finds the best route across underlying bridges and DEX paths.

 Supported Routes

-- Source chains: Solana, Base, BSC, Ethereum (your bot wallet sends the funds).
+- Source chains: Solana, Base, BSC, Ethereum, Hyperliquid (your bot wallet sends the funds).

-- Destination chains: Solana, Base, BSC, Ethereum, Arbitrum, Optimism, Polygon, Avalanche, zkSync Era, Scroll, Linea, Blast.
-Coverage tracks LI.FI's supported routes for the selected source chain — the list expands as LI.FI adds chains.
+- Destination chains: Solana, Base, BSC, Ethereum, Hyperliquid, plus EVM destinations Arbitrum, Optimism, Unichain, Polygon, Monad, Sonic, Worldchain, Abstract, Mantle, Mode, Avalanche, Ink, Linea, Berachain, Scroll, Blast, and Plasma — and Tron (non-EVM).
+Coverage tracks 0x's supported routes for the selected source chain — the list expands as 0x adds chains.

-- Tokens: Native (SOL / ETH / BNB), USDC, or USDT on either side.
+- Tokens: Native (SOL / ETH / BNB / HYPE), USDC, or USDT on either side.

 How It Works